gak/teslatte/README.md

 Usage: teslatte api vehicle <ID> <COMMAND>

 Commands:
-  data               Get vehicle data charge-state       Get charge state set-charge-limit   Set charge limit set-charging-amps  Set charge amps charge-start       Start charging charge-stop        Stop charging help               Print this message or the help of the given subcommand(s)
+  vehicle-data             Get vehicle data charge-port-door-open    Open the charge port door or unlocks the cable charge-port-door-close   For vehicles with a motorized charge port, this closes it set-charge-limit         Set charge limit set-charging-amps        Set charge amps charge-standard          Set the charge limit to the standard % charge-max-range         Set the charge limit to the maximum % charge-start             Start charging charge-stop              Stop charging set-scheduled-charging   Set scheduled charging set-scheduled-departure  Set scheduled departure honk-horn                Honk! flash-lights             Flash the lights help                     Print this message or the help of the given subcommand(s)

 Arguments:
   <ID>